bhyslop/recipemuster/PRIVATE_PLANNER/claudex-ghaction-remote-build.md

 # GitHub Action for Container Building and Registry Management

 ## Objective
-Create a GitHub Action and support bash scripts to automate the building of Docker containers and manage their storage in the GitHub Container Registry.
+Create a GitHub Action and support bash scripts for use by developer (not the github action) to automate the building of Docker containers and manage their storage in the GitHub Container Registry.

 ## Main Components
 1. GitHub Action for building and uploading containers
 2. Support script to trigger and monitor the action
 3. Support script to list images in the container registry
+4. Support script to delete a named image from the container registry

 ## Detailed Requirements